eusebiuuu/tutoriat_poo/administrative_stuff/workflow.md

 - Refactor the sources
-- Refactor the structure
-- Create table of contents
+- Refactor the table of contents
 - Meeting with the colaborators
 - Add README for general description and motivation
 - Create social media channels